Free Travel Ebooks

 Travels in West Africa by Mary H Kingsley

-As with many female writers of the Victorian era Mary Kingsley led a secluded and somewhat unfulfilling life in England.
-That was until 1893, when she defied convention and travelled to West Africa to collect botanical samples for a book her father had left unfinished.
+As with many female writers of the Victorian era, Mary Kingsley led a secluded and somewhat unfulfilling life in England.
+That was until 1893 when she defied convention and travelled to West Africa to collect botanical samples for a book her father had left unfinished.

-Adventures of this kind was practically unheard for women to undertake at the time, yet Kingsley travelled through Western and Equatorial Africa, becoming the first European to enter parts of the Gabon.
+Adventures of this kind were practically unheard for women to undertake at the time, yet Kingsley travelled through Western and Equatorial Africa, becoming the first European to enter parts of Gabon.
 Her book, Travels in West Africa, is a classic of adventure travel writing, she writes in an engaging and powerful way and it is obvious to the reader she was fearless in her pursuit despite tales of crocodiles, leopards, animal traps and dangerous river crossings.